FarmBot-Docs/farmbot-genesis/v1.2/FarmBot-Genesis-V1.2/tracks.md

 ---
 title: "Tracks"
 slug: "tracks"
-excerpt: "Documentation and assembly instructions for the FarmBot Genesis tracks"
+description: "Documentation and assembly instructions for the FarmBot Genesis tracks"
 ---

 * toc